 5 – Internal Controls

-As part of their ‘gatekeeping’ role, CASPs will have to not only protect the integrity of the financial system, but act in the best interest of their clients at the same time.
-To this effect, MiCA stipulates that service providers have to have in place internal control systems that can detect and prevent the misuse of data regarding clients’ standing orders.
-Anyone with access to delicate information, including employees, could exploit it for the purposes of market abuse and market manipulation and CASPs’ ability to demonstrate they can effectively isolate such risks is crucial for their authorization.
+As part of their ‘gatekeeping’ role, CASPs will have to not only protect the integrity of the financial system, but act in regard to the best interest of their clients at the same time.
+To this effect, MiCA stipulates that service providers have to have internal control systems in place that can detect and prevent the misuse of data regarding clients’ standing orders.
+Anyone with access to delicate information, including employees, could exploit this information for the purposes of market abuse and market manipulation.
+A CASPs’ ability to demonstrate that they can effectively isolate such risks is crucial for their authorization.
 By the same logic, service providers must take measures and adopt appropriate policies to avoid conflicts of interest arising between their shareholders, managers, staff members and even between different clients.
 Establishing a designated oversight committee and internal channels for anonymous reporting to encourage whistleblowing are all good starting points.
 And lastly, CASPs will be obliged to create and maintain complaint handling procedures available to clients free of charge.
 The information contained in all communications released to the public must be clear, accurate and non-misleading, containing warnings of the risks related to purchasing digital property.
 In addition, CASPs must publish their pricing policies on their websites so that investors are fully aware of any fixed costs and applicable calculation methods for adjustable expenditures.
-Complaints handling procedures aim to ensure that such requirements are never neglected and that any disagreements arising with customers can be investigated internally and resolved without interference from the judicial system.
+Complaints handling procedures aim to ensure that such requirements are never neglected and that any disagreements arising with customers can be investigated internally and be resolved without interference from the judicial system.

 6 – Service Specific Provisions